 7.)
 Invest in a Backup Generator

 A backup generator is engineered to conserve energy that can be utilized in emergency situations such as a local power outage or widespread electrical grid failure.
 Due to financial constraints, investing in a backup generator may not be a viable option for every family.
-If you’re searching for a more affordable way to keep your house warm without power, we recommend purchasing a portable backup generator that is able to run a couple of electric space heaters.
+How do you keep your house warm without power?
+An affordable option is to purchase a portable backup generator that is able to run a couple of electric space heaters.

 Heating & Cooling Services in Virginia